TatuLund/ColorPicker/README.md

 * Dropdown can be populated by color presets
 * Small, compact, etc. theme variants

+## Unit and integration tests

+Primary motivation of this add-on is to demonstrate how to implement unit and integation tests for Vaadin add-on or custom component.
+This add-on features full test suite

+* Unit testing the server side Java code
+* TestBench based integration tests of the web-component part
+* Visual screen shot tests with TestBench verifying the styles

 ## Development instructions

 JavaScript modules can either be published as an NPM package or be kept as local